Maine's Wetlands: Their Functions and Values

 What natural functions do wetlands perform?

-Wetlands are important to natural systems including water storage, flood conveyance, groundwater recharge and discharge, shoreline erosion control and water quality improvement.
-Wetlands are the source of timber resources highly valuable to Maine's forest products industry.
+Important functions that wetlands provide include water storage, flood conveyance, groundwater recharge and discharge, shoreline erosion control, and water quality improvement.
 Perhaps most important, wetlands provide habitat vital to fish and wildlife, including many rare and endangered species.
 Wetlands are highly valuable to Maine's tourism, recreation, forestry and fishing and hunting industries.

 How do wetlands serve as water storage areas?

-Along the coast, tidal flooding creates two readily identifiable zones in coastal wetlands: (1) regularly flooded areas which are alternately flooded and exposed at least twice daily; and (2) irregularly flooded areas, the so-called high marsh, that is usually flooded for only brief periods but may be saturated near the surface during each high tide.
+Tidal flooding creates two readily identifiable zones in coastal wetlands: (1) regularly flooded areas which are alternately flooded and exposed at least twice daily (“intertidal areas”); and (2) irregularly flooded areas, the so-called high marsh, that is usually flooded for only brief periods but may be saturated near the surface during each high tide.

-In the case of coastal wetlands, because tides vary with the seasons, this storage role has a major impact on the types and abundance of vegetation and wildlife.
-Similarly, in the case of freshwater wetlands, this storage capacity plays a vital role releasing water to lakes and streams to help maintain water levels needed for fish and wildlife, especially during critical spawning seasons, and for recreation uses.
-The value of water storage is most easily seen in terms of flooding events.
+In the case of coastal wetlands, the daily and seasonal flux of the tides means that this storage role has a major impact on the types and abundance of vegetation and wildlife.
+Similarly, the storage capacity of freshwater wetlands plays a vital role in releasing water to lakes and streams to help maintain water levels needed for fish and wildlife, especially during critical spawning seasons, and for recreation uses.
+The value of water storage is most easily recognized, however, in terms of flooding events.

 How do wetlands help to control floods?

-Wetlands play a vital role in controlling floods.
-Wetlands help to lessen the impacts of flooding by absorbing water and reducing the speed at which flood waters flow.
+Because of their role as water storage areas, wetlands help to lessen the impacts of flooding by absorbing water and reducing the speed at which flood waters flow.
 Upstream wetlands can serve to store flood waters temporarily and release them slowly downstream.
 Along rivers, wetlands usually form natural pathways for flood waters from upstream to downstream points.
 If those pathways are altered or removed, flood waters can go elsewhere, potentially damaging property and threatening public safety.
-Without wetlands as a natural flood control mechanism, flooding can become more severe.
+Without wetlands as a natural flood storage mechanism, flooding can become more severe and thus more dangerous.

 How do wetlands contribute to shoreline erosion control?